Samishikute/Samishikute/README.md

 ### So what does "Samishikute" even mean?
 Lonely, in Japanese.
 And we know that "anything" is better if you add "in Japan" or "in Japanese" ...
-   (I just like the word OK, I'm not lonely)
+   (I just like the word OK, I'm not lonely);
-   Love Japanese music.
+   with that said, I love Japanese music.
 My name comes from Aimer's song, "寂しくて眠れない夜は" (samishikute nemurenai yoru wa).
 More or less, "On a lonely, sleepless night"

 This is where I will never post anything, but if I do it could be good.
 Maybe.